 Since then, however, the West's sanctions and a plummeting oil price has prompted Rosneft to seek state support from Russia's National Wealth Fund (NWF).

-The strained relations with the West have already forced German chemicals group BASF and Russia's Gazprom
+The strained relations with the West have already forced German chemicals group BASF and Russia's Gazprom <GAZP.MM to halt a gas assets swap planned for this year.

 Sources told Reuters in September that Rosneft might abandon the Morgan Stanley deal because sanctions had hurt its ability to finance the operations.